mtayler/simplelogger/README.rst

 SimpleLogger
 =============

 SimpleLogger is a simple logging utility for Python.
-I find the default Python logging module powerful, but extremely clunky and difficult to setup quickly.
-SimpleLogger supports basics such as output redirection, custom logging format, and logging levels.
+I find the default Python logging module powerful, but tough to get started with and difficult to quickly set up.
+SimpleLogger just supports essentials such as output redirection, custom logging format, and logging levels.

 Usage:
 ======